13 Feb How to Start An Airbnb | Use Market Research to Know Airbnb Occupancy Rate, Revenue, and More

-In this post, I’d like to give you guys a complete guide to using AirDNA for Airbnb short-term rental market research.
+In this post, I’d like to give you guys a complete guide to using AirDNA, a tool that gives you data on Airbnb occupancy rate, among others, for Airbnb short-term rental market research.
 If you’re new here, PassiveAirbnb is focused on renting other people’s properties to generate passive income.
 In my case, I’m able to consistently generate $10,000 dollars a month renting other people’s properties.

-A quick overview of the available market research tools on the market that I have used to do STR market research:
+Here’s a quick overview of the available market research tools on Airbnb analytics in the market that I have used to do STR market research:

 - Airbnb – a free tool